 Dr. Richard Sugarman, Chair, Ontario Cancer Research Ethics Board

 Dr. Mark Kieran, Clinical Trial Lead, Pediatrics Program, Oncology Clinical Development, Bristol-Myers Squibb

 Widgets, gadgets, doodads, and whatsits.
 The term healthcare innovation is often descriptive of a device or technology.
 Understanding regulatory requirements specific to devices is crucial to improving health.
 Join TR talks this week to learn from device experts who can show you which roads to take, and which to avoid.

-Dr. Brian Courtney, Clinician Scientist, Sunnybrook and Executive Chairman, Conavi Medical
+Dr. Brian Courtney, Clinical Scientist, Sunnybrook and Executive Chairman, Conavi Medical

 Dr. Bradley Strauss, Chief, Schulich Heart Program and Head, Cardiology, Sunnybrook Health Sciences Centre.